JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 This application does not propose a policy compliant affordable housing mix.
 Southwark's policy for this site requires a minimum of 35% affordable housing, of which 70% must be social rented.
 This should provide around 470 affordable units in total, about 330 of which should be social rent.
 Grovesnor is proposing 27.5% affordable housing with zero social rented housing.
 The affordable housing will also be affordable rent at 75% market rent, near the maximum 80% market rent allowed.
 Since 2011 Southwark have maintained that affordable rent does not meet the borough's housing needs.

-The development will be on the border of one of the most deprived wards in the country and the borough has a desoerate need for social housing.
+The development will be on the doorstep of neighbourhoods that are amongst the most deprived in the country and the borough has a desperate need for social housing.
 There can be no justification for approving this application and it should not be considered until there is a policy compliant mix of afforddable housing.

 Yours sincerely,